 - Louis Cypher: The Mister, from fs02.
-While not Satan himself, he introduces himself to each of the party members with a name beginning with L. (In fact, he introduces himself to Una with the name "Luc.")
+While not Satan himself, he introduces himself to each of the party members with a name that begins with an L. (In fact, he introduces himself to Una with the name "Luc.")

-- What You Are in the Dark: If you're in The Mister's presence, you will receive a private visit from him that nobody else sees.
-He is willing to grant you any one thing you desire.
-All you have to do is be complicit in murder.
-Not kill anyone, mind—just be complicit.
+- What You Are in the Dark: The Mister speaks with everyone in private (invisible to the person's companions).
+He offers any one thing they desire, for a negligible price of being complicit in murder.
+Not killing anyone by themselves — just voicing their agreement.
 Nobody else has to know.
 The heroes don't take the bait.
 In a situational inversion, Lilith does, via teleconference, while Morgana—her sister and victim—is right next to her and fully aware of the proceedings.

 - Deus ex Machina: Nigh-literally.
 The aetheric steam that powers all machines in the British Empire is actually the breath of the archangel Raphael.

-- Expospeak Gag: Combined with Waxing Lyrical, lots of Ichabod Turner's dialogue in lf03 consists of archaic renditions of popular rap refrains:
+- Expospeak Gag: Combined with Waxing Lyrical, lots of Ichabod Turner's dialogue in lf03 consists of archaized renditions of popular rap refrains:

 - Name's the Same/Fun with Acronyms: The ATF is the Anachronism Task Force, not the Bureau for Alcohol, Tobacco, and Firearms.

-- No Plans, No Prototype, No Backup: An aversion of this is what triggers the story in the first place: the device which allowed Gilbert to cross the sea in FS has been completed and in mass production, allowing the possibility of invasion; the anachronauts (and the ATF consultant) need to prevent this possibility from occurring.
+- No Plans, No Prototype, No Backup: An aversion of this is what triggers the story in the first place: the device which allowed Gilbert to cross the sea in FS has been completed and in mass production, allowing the possibility of invasion; the mission of the anachronauts (and their ATF consultant) is to prevent this.